Witnesses testify defendant ‘fully aware’ he was assaulting Gisele Pelicot

 Tuesday marked the second day of his appeal, and prosecutors presented evidence to contradict his claims.

-Witnesses included Pelicot’s ex-husband Dominique Pelicot, who previously received a prison sentence of 20 years, the maximum sentence, for orchestrating the assaults in the former couple’s home in Mazan.
+Witnesses included Pelicot’s ex-husband Dominique Pelicot, who previously received a prison term of 20 years, the maximum sentence, for orchestrating the assaults in the former couple’s home in Mazan.

 During trial last year, Dominique Pelicot admitted that, for more than a decade, he drugged his then-wife of 50 years so that he and strangers he recruited online could abuse her.
 He also filmed the assaults, which included at least 50 men.